 United States incurred the highest trade surpluses with the following countries.

-Among America’s trading partners that generate the greatest positive trade balances, US surpluses with Belgium (up 90.3%), United Arab Emirates (up 32.8%) and Australia (up 27.3%) grew at the fastest pace from 2022 to 2023.
+Among America’s trading partners that generate the greatest positive trade balances, US surpluses with Brazil (up 43.9%), Netherlands (up 27.5%) and the United Kingdom (up 24.1%) grew at the fastest pace from 2023 to 2024.

-The positive cashflow streams clearly indicate America’s competitive advantages with the above countries, and also represent key opportunities for United States to develop country-specific strategies to optimize its overall position in international trade.
+The positive cashflow streams highlight America’s competitive advantages with the above countries, and also represent key opportunities for United States to develop country-specific strategies to optimize its overall position in international trade.

 Exports Companies Servicing American Trading Partners